Double-headed eagle: Adoption in the Byzantine Empire

 The early Byzantine Empire continued to use the (single-headed) imperial eagle motif.
 The double-headed eagle appears only in the medieval period, by about the 10th century in Byzantine art, but as an imperial emblem only much later, during the final century of the Palaiologos dynasty.
 In Western European sources, it appears as a Byzantine state emblem since at least the 15th century.

 A modern theory, forwarded by Nicholas Zapheiriou, connected the introduction of the motif to Byzantine Emperor Isaac I Komnenos (1057–1059), whose family originated in Paphlagonia.
 Zapheiriou supposed that the Hittite motif of the double-headed bird, associated with the Paphlagonian city of Gangra (where it was known as Haga, Χάγκα), might have been brought to the Byzantine Empire by the Komnenoi.

 Adoption in the Turkic and Muslim world

 The double-headed eagle motif was adopted in the Seljuk Sultanate of Rûm and the Turkish beyliks of medieval Anatolia in the early 13th century.
 A royal association of the motif is suggested by its appearance on the keystone of an arch of the citadel built at Konya (Ikonion) under Kayqubad I (r.
 1220–1237).

 The motif appears on Turkomen coins of this era, notably on coins minted under Artuqid ruler Nasir al-Din Mahmud of Hasankeyf (r.
 1200–1222).
 It is also found on some stone reliefs on the towers of Diyarbakır Fortress.

+The Ilkhanid rulers also struck coins with the motif, Abaqa had them minted in Irbil (see coin 1, coin 2).
+While Arghun had them minted in Nishapur (see coin 1, coin 2, coin 3, coin 4, coin5).

 Later in the 13th century, the motif was also adopted in Mamluk Egypt; it is notably found on the pierced-globe handwarmer made for Mamluk amir Badr al-Din Baysari (c.
 1270), and in a stone relief on the walls of the Cairo Citadel.